MicrosoftDocs/cloud-adoption-framework/docs/innovate/kubernetes/cluster-application-security.md

 # Cluster and application security

-Familiarize yourself with Kubernetes security essentials and review the secure setup for clusters and application security guidance. .
-Kubernetes security is important throughout the container lifecycle due to the distributed, dynamic nature of a Kubernetes cluster.
+Familiarize yourself with Kubernetes security essentials and review the secure setup for clusters and application security guidance.
+Kubernetes security is important throughout the container lifecycle because of the distributed, dynamic nature of a Kubernetes cluster.
 Applications are only as secure as the weakest link in the chain of services that comprise the application’s security.

 ## Plan, train, and proof